swilliams11/microgateway-plugins/oauth/README.md

 ## Process Summary

-1. The client will obtain an client ID and secret.
+1. The client will obtain a client ID and secret.
 2. The client will include either the API Key on the request or exchange the client ID and secret for a JWT and include it the request to the Microgateway.
 3. The `oauth` plugin will validate either the API Key or the JWT.
 4. If the API Key or JWT is valid, then the request will continue to the next plugin, otherwise an error message will be returned to the client application.